-An amazing glimpse of decades of space exploration with NASA
+A visual history of decades of space exploration with NASA

-In order to celebrate 60 years of NASA, the Google Arts & Culture Lab has created a vast visual archive.
+In 2019, in order to celebrate 60 years of NASA, the Google Arts & Culture Lab created a vast visual archive.
 A collection of some of the best images captured by NASA for us to explore and enjoy.

 Using NASA's public API, Google has put its machine learning to work exploring a vast collection of historic photos dating all the way back to 1915.
 This archive includes 127,000 images that have been analysed and categorised for us to journey through.